Bringing data visualization to carbon credit markets

 reduction in landowner support tickets related to market confusion

-Landowners were making anxious, uninformed financial decisions due to a confusing product experience that lacked market visibility and data transparency.
+Research revealed something critical: landowners were making anxious, uninformed financial decisions due to a confusing product experience that lacked market visibility and data transparency.
 Through customer support tickets, interviews, and surveys, I discovered users didn't understand how to price their credits or trust the system.
 The lack of data was the biggest problem.
+Landowner Platform users shared feedback like, “I don’t like it.
+Confusing.” and “Not very intuitive.
+Nothing I have done like it before.
+Once you get the hang of it, it is manageable.”.

+The marketplace redesign launched on time — successfully reducing business risk by millions per project cycle and leading to 4x growth in supply on the platform.
 By structuring the experience around actual questions users had, implementing progressive disclosure of market data, and creating a transparent side-by-side market view, the redesign significantly lowered support tickets related to market confusion, and increased matches.

 Previous Next